-So we arrived at the tunnel terminal at the early end of the 2 hour to 45 minutes period that they ask, hoping that we’d manage to get bumped forward onto an earlier train.
+We arrived at the tunnel terminal rather earlier than the 2 hour to 45 minutes period that they ask.
+I hoped that we’d manage to get bumped forward onto an earlier train.
 We were.
 Our 2:50 train became a 1:50 train, which gave us enough time to grab a quick lunch in the terminal and turn our bikes around before heading through passport control and onto our train.

 We hadn’t planned to stop at all during this part of the trip, and we managed a nice straight run with no breaks, and found ourselves at our chosen accomodation, the Novotel Rouen Sud, before you could say Jack Robinson.
 OK, maybe not that quickly, but not far off.
 It was about 6pm when we arrived, which included a fairly circuitous route that Elizabeth the Sat Nav took us around the outskirts of Rouen.

-We were scheduled to pass through seven new ones on the trip, and I’d layed out a printed sheet listing places to stop for a cache in each one.
+We were scheduled to pass through seven new ones on the trip.
+I’d laid out a printed sheet listing places to stop for a cache in each one.
 They were all in service stations or rest areas, and I’d laid it out according to the location on the motorway (which road and which junction) and also according to the sequence we’d pass them.
-I’d put about 4-6 different stops in each department but had no intention of stopping at all of them unless we were travelling much faster than expected.
-We weren’t travelling faster than expected, so I was happy just to stop once in each.
-A few of them were also timed to be at places where we needed a natural food, drink or toilet break.
+I’d put about 4-6 different stops in each department but had no intention of stopping at all of them.
+Not unless we were travelling much faster than expected, anyway.
+We weren’t traveling faster than expected, so I was happy just to stop once in each.
+A few of them occurred at places where we needed a natural food, drink or toilet break.

 The new departments in which we stopped for a geocache were, in order of appearance, Orne, Sarthe, Indre-et-Loire, Vienne, Deux-Sèvres, Charente-Maritime and Gironde.
-The last wasn’t strictly necessary, as we could have done it the following day instead, but we kind of drove right past one and it would have been a waste not to stop.
+The last wasn’t strictly necessary, as we could have done it the following day instead.
+But we kind of drove right past one and it would have been a waste not to stop.
 We’d made good time anyway and I felt we had enough time free to do one more before proceeding to the night’s accommodation, and the inevitable requests to have a bit of time in the swimming pool.